turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 ```
 1) Server / should have a body with the name of the application:

-    Uncaught AssertionError: "It\'s a secret to everyone." does not include "Secret Box".
+    Uncaught AssertionError: "It's a secret to everyone." does not include "Secret Box".
     + expected - actual

     -false